iclosem/Dogfeeder/README.md

 7) To get the servo hooked up paste in the contents of "servo.lua" (in the NodeMCU directory) into a new file and save it as "servo.lua"

-8) On the Parallax Rotation Servo connect the black wire to Ground, Red wire to Power, and the White Wire to Pin 4.
+8) On the Parallax Rotation Servo connect the black wire to Ground, Red wire to Vin, and the White Wire to Pin 4.

 9) Navigate to the website http://yournodemcuipaddress and click either "ON" button and the servo should spin.